TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

   2. A search term for whatever job title you would like to scrape.
 <br></br>

-*Please note that this script is set to ping indeed.com once every 30 seconds.<br>
+*Please note that this script is set to ping indeed.com once every 30 seconds.*<br>
-*By default, this script will search for 8 pages of results per city and filter out anything posted over a month ago.<br>
+*By default, this script will search for 8 pages of results per city and filter out anything posted over a month ago.*<br>
-*tl:dr -- IT TAKES A LONG TIME, DO NOT ADJUST SLEEP TIME<br>
+*tl:dr -- IT TAKES A LONG TIME, DO NOT ADJUST SLEEP TIME*<br>
 *Indeed.com will require a captcha if you ping it too often, breaking the program.
-Leave this open in an active terminal, or load it on a raspberry pi and go about your day.
+Leave this open in an active terminal, or load it on a raspberry pi and go about your day.*
-<br></br>

 <br></br>